dizzib/bible-feed/PRIVACY_POLICY.md

 ## Overview

-Welcome to the Bible Feed app for Android!
+Welcome to the Bible Feed app for Android and iOS!

 This is an open-source app.
-The source code is available on GitHub under the MIT license.
+The source code is available on GitHub under the GPL 3 license.

 It was created on [Google's open-source Flutter framework][flutter], and makes use of a handful of 3rd party open-source libraries.